By Maren Madalyn, contributing writer

 Bringing SEL to life

 Self-awareness is a key relationship skill for students during the later elementary school years.
 When kids recognize how their words and actions affect others, they are better positioned to work collaboratively and make positive choices in social situations.
-In nurturing this self-awareness, students not only enhance their ability to navigate varying social dynamics but also cultivate a foundation from which they can feel compassion and understanding for others.
 Share this activity with your late elementary school families to foster students’ self-awareness.

 - FACT: As kids grow, they become more self-aware!
 They start to see how things they say or do affect others.
 This is key for building strong relationships.